 It identifies the AP as RSNA-capable from the AP’s Beacon or Probe Response frames.

-If the RSNA-capable AP advertises support for SAE authentication in its Beacon or Probe Response frames, and the STA has a group defined in the dot11RSNAConfigDLCGroupTable and a password for the AP in the dot11RSNAConfigPasswordValueTable, the STA shall invoke SAE authentication and establish a PMK.
+If the RSNA-capable AP advertises support for SAE authentication in its Beacon or Probe Response frames, and the STA has a group defined in the dot11RSNAConfigDLCGroupTable and a password for the AP in the dot11RSNAConfigPasswordValueTable, the STA shall invoke SAE authentication to establish a PMK.
 If the RSNA-capable AP does not advertise support for SAE authentication in its Beacon and Probe Response frames but advertises support for the alternate form of PSK authentication (see 5.8.2.2 (Alternate Ooperations with PSK)), and the STA also supports the alternate form of PSK authentication, the STA may It shall invoke Open System authentication and use the PSK as the PMK with the key management algorithm in step 4) below.

 Modify section 8.2a.1 as indicated: